 In the case of antibiotics, their overuse has led to the development of antibiotic resistant bacteria such as MRSA, which is proving to be very dangerous to vulnerable individuals in hospital and community settings.
 There is increasing understanding of the detrimental effect of antibiotics on our gut health and microbiome.
 Antibiotics can kill pathogenic bacteria that cause harmful infections; however, they also kill our beneficial probiotic species within our intestines.
-The result is reduced microorganism diversity within our gut.
-This can lead to a whole host of issues, for example, candida overgrowth, as the beneficial bacteria that would normally keep this species in balance are diminished in number.
+The result is reduced microorganism diversity within our gut and the prevalence of antibiotics resistant species.
+This can lead to a whole host of issues including yeast and fungal overgrowth like Candida Albicans.
+Pathogenic microbiome imbalance occurs when the beneficial bacteria that would normally maintain balance are diminished in number.

 Our microbiome also has a massive impact on our immune system, our mood via the gut brain connection, nutrient absorption and digestion and even on the epigenetic expression of our genes.
 This altered immune response has been correlated with the exponential increase of people suffering with auto immune conditions.